Elvis Presley microphone, Sun Studio, Memphis

 This photo is for sale via Fine Art America.

-On July 18, 1953, the 18-year-old Elvis Presley showed up and paid $4 to record an acetate intended, the legend goes, as a gift for his mother.
+On July 18, 1953, an 18-year-old Elvis Presley showed up and paid $4 to record an acetate intended, the legend goes, as a gift for his mother.
 He sang “My Happiness” for the A side, and “That’s When Your Heartaches Begin” for side B. (You can listen to both sides on YouTube.)

 A year later, Elvis was invited back to the studio.
 At his first real recording session on July 5th, 1954, he cut “That’s All Right,” his first real record, which was played repeatedly the following night by Dewey Phillips on his WHBQ radio show, “Red, Hot & Blue.”
 The song became an instant sensation.